Overbeck's: Museum

 The museum displayed some of Overbeck's inventions and collections of stuffed animals, and exhibitions of model sailing ships and various nautical and shipbuilding tools and effects.
 Many of the maritime-related items have subsequently been displayed at Salcombe Maritime Museum.
 A room in the middle of the house, one of whose entrances is a "secret" door concealed in the wooden panelling of the room outside, contained a display of dolls' houses, amongst which was "Fred the friendly ghost" for children to discover.
 The museum contained a Polyphon — a large musical box which played music encoded as holes punched in large sheet-metal discs.
 There was a collection of discs of popular Edwardian melodies which were played for visitors when the garden was open.
 There was also a collection of photographs by Edward Chapman who worked in and photographed Salcombe – including the building of the first house on the site – during the early 20th century.

 Garden

 The garden, begun by Edric Hopkins, was developed by the property's subsequent owners.
 It has become a specialised collection of tender Mediterranean and Australasian plants growing in the microclimate on the edge of the Kingsbridge Estuary.
 The National Trust identify the following separate gardens:.

+View of Salcombe harbour from the garden at Overbeck's.